IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

    One thing we need for this a Payload URL - the URL of our your Jenkins server.
 Unless we specify otherwise we're using a localhost.
 But GitHub needs a real URL to send notifications to.
 To overcame this burden is I'm using "ngrok" an app that uses a secure tunnel to expose localhost to the internet.

-   After "ngrok" is downloaded all I need to do is to run in terminal.
+   After "ngrok" is downloaded all I need to do is to run it in terminal.

    ``` console
    ./ngrok http 8080